-Other charges include non-recurring costs, including those as a result of information technology rationalization efforts, and are distinct from ongoing operational costs.
+Other charges include non-recurring costs, including those as a result of information technology rationalization efforts and transformation program management costs, and are distinct from ongoing operational costs.
 These costs primarily relate to third-party professional services and other costs.
-For the three months ended January 31, 2023 and 2022, HP incurred \$10 million and \$1 million of other charges, respectively.
+For the three and nine months ended July 31, 2023, HP incurred \$25 million and \$57 million of other charges, respectively.
+For the three and nine months ended July 31, 2022, HP incurred \$7 million and \$12 million of other charges, respectively.